Top 8 Best Cordless Drill Under $50

 The drill comes with a storage bag and might not have enough power or battery quality, but it makes up all at a low price.
 So if you need a drill for a small project or occasional use, Genesis GCD18BK can suit you.

 The Black+Decker LDX120C is already one of the best sellers of power tools in the market that you can also purchase a wonderful addition to your tool collection.
 Manufactured in China with a 20 volts max lithium-ion battery technology, it meets up to the requirement of heavy-duty tasks.

-It is built to have lightweight of not more than 3 pounds to meet up with the requirements of worksites.
-The easy grip design to make it comfortable for the user to work on plastics, woods, or metal.
+It is built to have a lightweight of not more than 3 pounds to meet up with the requirements of worksites.
+The easy-grip design make it comfortable for the user to work on plastics, woods, or metal.

 Hi-Spec 18 V Pro Combo Cordless Drill Driver with 1000 mAh Ni-MH Battery Review

 What’s NOT so Good?

 Hi-Spec 18 volt Pro Combo is a complete drill/driver set suitable for both professional heavy-duty tasks and DIY projects as well.
 It is powered by a long-lasting 18 volts battery for more run time and exceptionally slim for secure single-hand operations.